svdgraaf/serverless-fargate-tasks/README.md

           foo: wut
           # you can also use cloudformation references with eg serverless-pseudo-parameters
           myArn: #{MyResource.Arn}
-        cpu: 512  # optional, defaults to 25% -> 256, see cloudformation docs for valid values
+        cpu: 512  # optional, defaults to 100% -> 1024, see cloudformation docs for valid values
-        memory: 1GB  # optional, defaults to 0.5GB
+        memory: 2.0GB  # optional, defaults to 1.0GB
 ```

 Advanced usage
 --------------
-You can override the generated CF resource properties per task with the `override` properties:
+You can override the generated CF task, container, and role properties per task with the `override` properties:

 ```
 custom:
   fargate:
+    role: arn:aws:iam::123456789369:role/myRole

     tasks:
       my-task:
         image: 123456789369.dkr.ecr.eu-west-1.amazonaws.com/my-image